berenslab/MorphoPy/README.md

 ## <a name="contributing">Contributing to MorphoPy </a>

 We tested MorphoPy to the best of our knowledge and abilities in the scope of several projects.
-If you still find a bug or you miss a feature, please do not hesitate to let us know via [GitHub issues](https://github.com/berenslab/MorphoPy/issues).
+If you still find a bug or you are missing a feature, please do not hesitate to contact us via [GitHub issues](https://github.com/berenslab/MorphoPy/issues).
 Please try to provide a minimal example that reproduces the bug you want to be fixed.
 If you want to develop the code base further, you can work with git pull requests.
-Please make sure that you document the code and add test and example of how to use your code.
+Please make sure that you document the code and add tests and examples of how to use your code.

 ## <a name="citation"> Citing MorphoPy </a>